Leela (Doctor Who): Conception

 The character of Leela was first conceived by producer Philip Hinchcliffe and script editor Robert Holmes.
 They wanted a companion in the mould of George Bernard Shaw's Eliza Doolittle (from Pygmalion): a bright but unsophisticated primitive who would learn from the Doctor.
 Writer Chris Boucher had submitted a story proposal titled The Mentor Conspiracy which featured a character named Leela, fitting Hinchcliffe's and Holmes's ideas.
 Boucher named the character after the Palestinian hijacker Leila Khaled.

-Although The Mentor Conspiracy was not produced, Boucher reused the character of Leela for The Day God Went Mad – later retitled The Face of Evil – seeing her as a mixture of Emma Peel (from The Avengers) and Leila Khaled.
+Although The Mentor Conspiracy was not produced, Boucher reused the character of Leela for The Day God Went Mad – later retitled The Face of Evil – seeing her as a mixture of Khaled, and The Avengers' Emma Peel.

 Boucher was asked to write two endings to Face, one in which Leela left with the Doctor, and one in which she stayed behind.
 The decision to have Leela become a companion was made soon after.
 An oft-repeated story (also stated in the DVD commentary to The Robots of Death) is that Leela's skimpy leather outfits were very popular with the "dads", which kept them watching the programme.